rgehrsitz/rex/docs/BYTECODE_COMPATIBILITY.md

 ## Current support

 `rexc` writes **v4** by default, and `rexd` defaults to the v4 batch contract.
-V3 is retained with its original semantics: compile using `rexc -legacy-v3` and explicitly set `engine.allow_legacy_v3: true` to run it in the daemon.
+V3 is retained for script-free artifacts: compile using `rexc -legacy-v3` and explicitly set `engine.allow_legacy_v3: true` to run it in the daemon.
 Versions 1, 2, and unknown versions are rejected.
 Keep the source JSON and recompile; changing a version field is not a migration.

+M6 removed scripting from every contract.
+The compiler rejects script source, and the v3 loader rejects `SCRIPT_DEF` and `SCRIPT_CALL` before execution.
+Their opcode numbers remain reserved only to provide a deterministic migration error.

 Embedded APIs `GenerateBytecode` / `WriteBytecodeToFile` and `compiler.Version` remain explicitly v3 for existing integrations and the frozen semantics corpus.